How to Design a Cottage Garden: Growing a Beautiful Mess

 Conclusion

-Whether it’s a mix of roses, hollyhocks, tulips, or bearded irises, each plant adds its own story to the garden.
-By giving them space to thrive and a touch of old-fashioned care, your cottage garden will reward you with endless blooms, textures, and the cozy, lived-in charm that makes this style so special.
+Whether I’m growing a cottage garden style filled with roses, hollyhocks, tulips, or Bearded Iris, each plant adds its own story and texture to the landscape.
+When I design a cottage garden, I try to give each one enough space to thrive while still weaving them together into a cohesive whole.
+With a little patience, observation, and old-fashioned care, the garden rewards me with endless blooms, shifting textures, and that cozy, lived-in charm that makes cottage gardening so special.

 For more inspiration to grow your own cottage garden, read my comprehensive guide: Cottage Gardening on a Brick Homestead: How I Grow a Beautiful, Practical Garden the Old-Fashioned Way.